makrai/notes/poliak18-hypot-only-baselines-in-infer-starsem.md

     * Using paraphrases from PPDB (Ganitkevitch+ 2013), Rastogi and Van Durme (2014) automatically replaced words with their PPs
       * Subsequently, Pavlick+ (2015) asked crowdsource workers to judge how well a sentence with a paraphrase preserved the meaning
-      * we [suppose that] notentailed examples might not keep in the spirit of NLI
+      * we suppose that not-entailed examples might not keep in the spirit of NLI

 # 5 Results